falaelcom/raw-profiler/README.md

 - Adds automatic orphaned log file archiving (only if archiving is enabled) - on every profiling hit the logs directory is checked for `*.log` files with a time stamp in the name that does not match the current time stamp; all such files are moved to an archive named `<timestamp>-orphaned.zip`.

-- The __pf* public methods never throw exceptions (but log all exceptions to the console).
+- The __pf* public methods never throw exceptions (all exceptions are logged to the console instead).

 TODO
 ==================================================

 - Documentation
+    - Generate API reference from code comments.
 	- Better documentation structure (add separate sections for every major component)
 	- Add a "HOW TO EXTEND" documentation topic.
     - Convert the NOTES section to elaborate documentation.